azurecitadel/azurecitadel/content/es/day1/_index.md

 ---
 title: "Day 1"
-description: "Sessions on day one of the Enterprise Scale Hack."
+description: "Sessions on day one of the enterprise-scale hack for a design session around our Azure Baristas scenario."
 menu:
   side:
     parent: es